Lin's Vegetable Lamb Hotpot

 Choose it for a relaxed hotpot night, not a chef-led splurge

-The atmosphere information that is verified is limited to a casual dress code.
+The atmosphere information that is clear is limited to a casual dress code.
 Beyond that, it is safest to treat the room, pacing, service details as things to confirm directly if they matter to your evening.
 The most reliable planning facts are the cuisine, price band, recognition, daily 4 PM to midnight hours.

-Because the verified profile is concise, this is useful as a low-friction Taipei hotpot choice rather than a venue to over-script.
+Because the profile is concise, this is useful as a low-friction Taipei hotpot choice rather than a venue to over-script.
 If the group is split between hotpot and other dining, compare it against Xiao Ping Kitchen or Hsiao Cho Chih Chia: those are different kinds of dining decisions, while Lin's Vegetable Lamb Hotpot is the clearer call when the table specifically wants hotpot.

 Where it fits in a Taipei eating day